openUC2/UC2-GIT/MDK/Readme.md

 *   Allows variation in the position with an angle of 45° w.r.t. the optical axis
 *   Important are the following Distances:
     *   from one inner edge of the cube to its opposite counterpart (53,8 mm)
-    *   the thickness of the inner edge of the cube is 6.28 mm
+    *   the thickness of the inner edge of the cube is 6,28 mm
 *   The insert is gripped by a form-fit mechanism – eventually adjust the size when printing the insert so that it fits smoothly
-*   Example for an insert which adapts a Thorlabs Cage Components (CP02)
+*   Example for an insert which adapts a Thorlabs round mirror
 *   An Example is given [here](./CAD)